NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 Make a copy of example_config.hjson, ensure `mode` is set to open_loop.
 Set `num_tilts` and `delay_range` to the desired values. `baseline`, `sham`, `reward` and `channels` can be ignored or removed from the config file.

-Run the script (how python in envoked will vary depending on system configuration)
+Run the script
 ```
-python main.py --config your_config.hjson --loadcell-out grf_data.csv
+python main.py --config your_config.hjson
 ```
-This will read setting from `your_config.hjson` and write recorded grf data to `grf_data.csv`.
-Note that if `grf_data.csv` already exists it will be overwritten.
+This will read setting from `your_config.hjson` and write recorded grf data to `loadcell_tilt.csv`.

-The program will run through the specified number of tilts then exit.
+The program will run through the specified number of tilts then wait for the user to press enter before exiting.

 ---
 ### Closed loop, initial run

 Make a copy of example_config.hjson, set `mode` to closed_loop, `baseline` to true and `sham` to false.
 Set `num_tilts`, `delay_range`, and `channels` to the desired values. `reward` is not used.

-Run the script (how python in envoked will vary depending on system configuration)
+Run the script
 ```
-python main.py --config your_config.hjson --template-out template_a.json --loadcell-out grf_data.csv
+python main.py --config your_config.hjson --template-out template_a.json
 ```
-This will read settings from `your_config.hjson` and write recorded grf data to `grf_data.csv`.
-Note that if `grf_data.csv` already exists it will be overwritten.
+This will read settings from `your_config.hjson` and write recorded grf data to `loadcell_tilt.csv`.
 PSTH template data and a record of the run will be written to `template_a.json`.

 Make sure to use enter and not ctrl-c if you need to pause the program.